 There are plenty of options depending on the type and size.

 With a shaft length of around 45.75 inches, the club is appropriate as it can fit almost 32 inches to the floor.

 At no charge, you will be able to get a variety of shafts that flexibly swing on the wrist.
 Recommending a suitable shaft is usually hard, but there is one that stands out- the High Launch Fujikura Pro 60.
 With 30+ shafts currently available from TaylorMade, it is recommendable to choose the one that feels best according to the demo day that manufacturers organize.

 The standard swing weight for most M2 is usually D3 but can be adjusted when necessary.

 Right-handed lofts available: High Launch, 10.5 and 9.5

 Left-handed lofts available: 10.5 and 9.5 degrees

-Know that a certified club fitter should do custom fitting options, so talk to a Taylor Made representative when purchasing a club online.
+Know that a certified club fitter should do custom m2 driver fitting options, so talk to a Taylor Made representative when purchasing a club online.

-The M2 acoustics is perhaps better than M1.
+The new m2 driver acoustics is perhaps better than M1.
 M2 has a completely enclosed cavity that gives a precise, sharp sound when hitting the ball.

 - Using the latest in Geocoustic Technology, the TaylorMade M2 Driver review incorporates high distance and forgiveness levels.
 Players are able to excellent acoustical design and geometry designs because of this cutting-edge technology.